All businesses need insurance, but how much and what type depends

 - This insurance protects buildings, property and inventory owned by a business against physical loss or damage by theft, fire, water, accident, or other occurrences.

-Coverage can include property not located at your business, such as equipment and/or supplies being used Contents Insurance -
+Coverage includes property not located at your business, such as equipment and/or supplies being used Contents Insurance -